Here Comes Existing Home Sales...

-Economists polled by Bloomberg are looking for a 1.5% month-over-month rise to an annualized rate of 5.26 million units.
+Economists polled by Bloomberg are looking for existing home sales to rise 1.6 per cent month-over-month to an annual rate of 5 million.

-Housing inventory has been increasing since January and currently stands at 5.1 months’ supply.
-Tight supply of housing had previously weighed on existing home sales.
+This compares with a 0.4 per cent increase in January, to an annual rate of 4.92 million.

-Existing home sales account for a larger share of the market than new homes, so it will be interesting to see how these hold up as home prices continue to gain.
+Existing home sales account for a larger share of the market than new homes, and have outpaced new home sales.
+And with housing supply staying tight, a rise in existing sales should support home prices.

 Business Insider Emails & Alerts